chriscardillo/stitchr/README.md

 sr_import_data("path/to/files", type = "csv") # only looks for .csv files
 ```

-The above simply creates a tibble all files paths in a certain directory that are of a specific file type and then imports all of those files in the form of a nested dataframe. `stitchr` will adhere to column names that start with `sr_` for any tibble columns it creates.
+The above creates a tibble all files paths in a certain directory that are of a specific file type and then imports all of those files in the form of a nested dataframe. `stitchr` will adhere to column names that start with `sr_` for any tibble columns it creates.